 A: Each case is different.
 Once a lawsuit is filed, it typically takes six months to two years before a case goes to trail.

-A: When a person is injured by the negligence or intentional act of another, the injured party may have a personal injury claim.
-Personal injury claims can arise out of car collisions, construction accidents, criminal acts, defective products, animal attacks and unsafe conditions on another’s property.
+A: When a person is injured by the careless or intentional act of another, the injured person may have a personal injury claim.
+Personal injury claims can arise out of car crashes, construction accidents, criminal acts, defective products, animal attacks and unsafe conditions on property.

 Q: What is a “wrongful death” case?

-A: Wrongful death generally describes a claim that someone’s wrongful conduct caused death of another.
-This type of claim is generally pursued by a close relative – an heir of the person who was fatally injured.
+A: Wrongful death generally describes a claim where someone's careless or wrongful conduct caused the death of another.
+This type of claim is generally pursued by a close relative – a mother, father, son, daughter, brother or sister of the person who was fatally injured.

 Q: What are punitive damages?